11 Best Book Review Blogs You Should Check Out Today!

 - Potential Increment In Sales – It is a given that positive book reviews generate sales.
 Whether book reviews lead to a sale of 2 copies or 200 copies, it doesn’t matter because to the author, every sale counts.

 Have you already started wondering where to get reviews?
-Other than Amazon, the best place to have reviews in on book reviews blogs.
+Other than Amazon and various book promotional websites, the best place to have reviews in on book reviews blogs.
 Many book reviewers put book reviews on their blogs, and some of these book blogs are really popular.
 Here are some of the best book review blogs you should check-out:

 1. Book Riot